-In 2005, thirty-five scientists spent a month in the Arctic Ocean studying the marine life that exists within and below the sea ice and on the seafloor.
-The scientists found amazing marine life, some of which had never been seen by people before.
+In 2005, thirty-five scientists spent a month in the Arctic Ocean studying the little-known marine life that exists within and below the sea ice and on the seafloor.
+During their voyage, scientists found amazing species, some of which had never been described.

 As part of their studies, specially trained scuba divers, called ice divers, collected incredible photographs and video that show what it is like to be under the Arctic sea ice.
 Take a look at some of their photos below!

 Ice divers Katrin Iken (left) and Elizabeth Calvert (right) get into the chilly waters of the Arctic Ocean.
 The icebreaker, a US Coast Guard Cutter, that got them out to this location is in the background.
 Do you see the ice behind the divers?